 Today, we’re talking about something near and dear to my heart; how to build a real estate team.
 I’ve run a few different real estate teams — one when I had an independent brokerage.
 A reset of that more traditional model team when I joined eXp Realty in 2017.
-Now I’m on my third team iteration, which is a more expansion focused, team.
+Now I’m on my third team iteration, which is a more expansion-focused, team.

+I plan to share everything that I’ve learned along that path — and so it’ll be a lot of stuff here in only a short time.
 In five years of building a real estate team, you learn the things to do and the things not to do.
 And that, of course, what we’ll be talking about.

-What is a Real Estate Team
+What is a Real Estate Team?

 Some of the questions that I want to answer, first off, is what is a real estate team.
 Right, like there’s a lot of people, especially in this time where a real estate team can mean multiple different things.
 There are all sorts of different setups and ways that somebody might be a team leader or might not be, it’s confusing.